zheng129/SpotiFind/README-Ali.md

 * Worked on majority of the poster

 ## Final Submission
-* Wrote code to open artist profile picture and album cover in webpage
+* Wrote code to open artist profile picture and album cover in a webpage
-* Worked on poster with Johnny for Synopsium
+* Tested the final application